 Water Quality Improvement Projects

-Fish Creek, an approximately 15-mile long tributary of the Snake River, is located in Teton County in western Wyoming near the Town of Wilson.
-Local residents began observing an increase in the growth of algae and aquatic plants in Fish Creek during the last decade.
-To more fully understand the hydrologic system and the possible relation to aquatic life in the stream, the U.S. Geological Survey (USGS), in cooperation with the Teton Conservation District, began conducting a multi-phase study to determine the interaction of surface water and groundwater along Fish Creek.
+Fish Creek, an approximately 15-mile long tributary of the Snake River, is located in western Wyoming near the Town of Wilson.
+Local residents began observing an increase in the growth of algae and aquatic plants in Fish Creek in the early 2000's.
+To more fully understand the hydrologic system and the possible relation to aquatic life in the stream, the U.S. Geological Survey (USGS), in cooperation with TCD, began conducting a sequential series of studies to better understand spring inputs, water chemistry and biological health along Fish Creek.

 - Using heat as a tracer to determine groundwater/surface-water interaction

 - Characterization of aquatic plant and macroinvertebrate communities, and water quality

 - Nutrient Loading Study

 TCD project Partners include: USGS, Wyoming Water Science Center, Jackson Hole OneFly, National Fish and Wildlife Foundation, Wyoming Department of Environmental Quality, and Friends of Fish Creek.

 This study used data provided for each unique nutrient source (atmospheric deposition, fertilizer applications, septic and sewer systems, livestock, diversions from the Snake River, and explosives) to quantify inputs to the watershed using a spatial approach.
 This will allow stakeholders to better apply time and and energy for the greatest public benefit.
 It will also allow the success of Best Management Practice implementation to be measured by directly relating nutrient reduction to total nutrient loads.